Sandra Steingraber Awtt Portrait

 Biography

 Sandra Steingraber spent most of her childhood in Tazewell County, Illinois, an area dominated by industrial agriculture and manufacturing.
-Her mother, a microbiologist and her father, a community college professor was influenced by Rachel Carson.
+Her mother was a microbiologist, and her father, a community college professor, was influenced by Rachel Carson.
 He stimulated his daughter´s interest in sustainability and organic agriculture.
 When Steingraber was diagnosed with bladder cancer in college, she suspected that there was a cancer cluster in her hometown and her family.
 Once in remission, she began her life-long exploration of the environmental links to cancer and human health.

 Steingraber calls Carson her “guiding spirit” and portrays herself as “laboring away in the vineyards that Rachel Carson planted, trying on a daily basis to find a language to talk with the public about various technical subjects.”